 And on the subject of mics, there are two here.
-They won’t struggle to pick up your voice close by, but you’ll likely need to speak up if you’re across the room.
+They won’t struggle to pick up your voice close by, but you’ll need to raise the volume if you’re across the room.

 If you’ve used any Alexa-enabled device before, you’ll be bossing the Echo Show 5 around in no time.
-The always improving voice assistant can do everything you’d expect upon command, from checking the weather, playing music and ordering you an Uber, to tweaking your thermostat, checking your security camera stream and reminding you of Eddie Murphy’s last film.
+The always improving voice assistant can do everything you’d expect upon command, from checking the weather, playing music and ordering you an Uber, to tweaking your thermostat and reminding you of Eddie Murphy’s last film.